Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Kidnapped by the Khmer Rouge:

-Working for a charity clearing land mines in Cambodia, Chris Moon, along with his team, were kidnapped by the Khmer Rouge and taken into the jungle.
+Working for a charity clearing land mines in Cambodia, Chris Moon, along with his team, was kidnapped by the Khmer Rouge and taken into the jungle.
 He survived three days and three nights of the ordeal in captivity before his patience and calmness prevailed.

 Blown Up and Marathons:

-While clearing mines in Mozambique in 1995, Chris Moon was blown up while walking through a ‘cleared’ area and lost both his lower right leg and right arm.
-However, not only did he survive this ordeal when many thought he would not but through sheer determination and an insurmountable will to succeed, Chis competed in the London Marathon less than one-year following his accident.
+While clearing mines in Mozambique in 1995, Chris Moon was blown up while walking through a ‘cleared’ area and lost his lower right leg and right arm.
+However, not only did he survive this ordeal when many thought he would not, but through sheer determination and an insurmountable will to succeed, Chis competed in the London Marathon less than one-year following his accident.

 Furthermore, in 1998 he carried the Olympic torch into the stadium in the Nagano Winter Olympics.